eth-cscs/stackinator/docs/interfaces.md

 Module files can be provided as an optional interface, for users that and use-cases that prefer or require them.

-If modules are available, the generated module files are in the `modules` sub-directory of the installation path, and end users can view them with `module use`:
+If modules are available, the generated module files are in the `modules` sub-directory of the installation path, and end users can make them available via `module use`:

 ```bash
 # make the modules available